mail4hafij/TheHitCount/README.md

 # TheHitCount
-This service should make a search against two or more search engines (e.g., Google, Bing, Yahoo, Twitter, Web Search, Algolia, AltaVista…) and present the total number of search hits from each search engine.
-If the user enters several words, this service should make a search for each word, summarize the number of hits, and then present the sum from each search engine.
+This solution should make a search against two or more search engines (e.g., Google, Bing, Yahoo, Twitter, Web Search, Algolia, AltaVista…) and present the total number of search hits from each search engine.
+If the user enters several words, this solution should make a search for each word, summarize the number of hits, and then present the sum from each search engine.

 ## Projects
 There are 5 projects in this solution